taylor-r-miller/React-Webp/README.md

 const { supportsWebP } = useWebp()

-//supportsWebp is boolean and can be used with a turnary to return differernt classNames
-//in this example you would have two css classes one named'webp-background' and another named 'jpg-background'
-//each serving a background image of the respective type
+supportsWebp is boolean and can be used with a turnary to return differernt classNames in this example you would have two css classes one named webp-background and another named jpg-background each serving a background image of the respective type

 <Div className={supportsWebP ? "webp-background" : "jpg-background"}>
   some content with background image